This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Vector_dims

-The Vector_dims function returns the dimension of a vector.
+The vector_dims function is used to return the dimension of a vector.

 The syntax is as follows: